-How long do engineered hardwood floors last?
+How long does engineered wood flooring last?

 How often should I be cleaning engineered hardwood floors?

-Can engineered hardwood floors be refinished?
+Can engineered wood flooring be refinished?

 Yes, engineered floors can be refinished and you can do it multiple times.
 You just have to check how thick the veneer is first so that you ensure you have at least 2mm free to sand and place a protective coating on